ash0080/gun.doc.cn/RAD.md

 ```

 That is all!
 It should be easy to implement or integrate any storage engine, or use any of the several already included.

+ > Note: localStorage uses a synchronous API, most storage engines will have an asynchronous API which may make your code look ugly.
+But the actual integration with RAD is as simple as a file `put` and `get` command.

  ## WIP